zaikio/zai-docs/docs/guide/oauth/delegate-access.md

 ## Authentication

-When using the delegate flow authentication needs to happen by using the `Authorization: Bearer <your API token>` header authentication method.
+When using the delegate flow authentication needs to happen by using the `Authorization: Bearer <your API token>` header authentication method. **It is required that this access token was created with confidential credentials.**